msalibian/PreferentialMovement/README.md

 dataParam <- c(behavSD, moveSD)
 ```

-Next we create a lattice for data simulation and also for model fitting/predictions.
-These can be the same if `nrowcol` = `l` but we can choose different grids for computational efficiency.
+We now create a lattice for data simulation and also for model fitting/predictions.
+These can be the same if `nrowcol` = `l` but we can choose different grid sizes for computational efficiency.

 ``` r
 # define the domain to simulate data